terasolunaorg/terasoluna-gfw-web-multi-blank/CONTRIBUTING.md

 e.g.)

 ```
-git commit -a -m "#999: Fixes typos in POM"
+git commit -a -m "Fixes typos in POM #999"
 ```